 Sterling College has a no tolerance policy regarding students involved with illegal drugs.
+Once someone becomes a student, he/she must abstain from illegal drugs, even if they travel to states where it is legal and even on campus breaks.
 Evidence of drug use/possession such as odors, items used to mask odors, paraphernalia, and storage containers may be seen as a violation of policy.
 Upon reasonable suspicion, students may be asked to undergo drug or alcohol testing.
 If the test result is negative for drugs, the college will pay for the drug test.
 If the test result is positive for drugs, the student will be charged \$50 for drug test and verification of authenticity.
-Any student refusing to submit to any of these tests may be held in violation of our standards.
+Any student refusing to submit to any of these tests will be held in violation of our standards.
 Students found in violation of the Sterling College drug policy will be immediately suspended from Sterling College for the rest of the academic semester.
 See Suspension section in student handbook.
 No academic credits will be given for that semester.

-Any student who is involved in the purchase of illegal drugs or alcohol for a minor, or provides an off-campus location for a party where alcohol and/or drugs are available to a minor is subject to immediate discipline (up to suspension or dismissal) from the College.
+\\ Any student who is involved in the purchase of illegal drugs or alcohol for a minor, or provides an off-campus location for a party where alcohol and/or drugs are available to a minor is subject to immediate discipline (up to suspension or dismissal) from the College.